leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 2. **Completion hints**: invocation completion hint is the concept relevant to how tsnode-proxify runtime understand `after` of an execution join point.
 It should be mark as the moment of method logic execution done.

-    - method returned (for typical sync style method only)
+    - the time point of target method getting returned (for typical sync style method only)

-    - callback method get called (for both sync and async style method)
+    - the time point of the callback method getting called (for both sync and async style method)

-    - promise get resolved or rejected (for async method with promise as return value)
+    - the returned promise's status change from pending to resolved or rejected (for async method with promise as return value)

 3. So, at the time being, tsnode-proxify can support below combinations with `before` and `after` advise join points